-Based on the results of the audit, the IAS concluded that overall the process of developing FG and Opinions on NC was managed effectively.
-The IAS based this conclusion on the fact that the legal deadlines were met, by making note of the proactive approach to the scoping of FG, as well as by continuously improving the process of FG and Opinions on NC development.
+Based on the results of the audit the IAS concluded that overall the process of developing FG and Opinions on NC was managed effectively.
+The IAS based this conclusion on the fact that the legal deadlines were met, by making note of the proactive approach to the scoping of FG, as well as by the continuous improvement of the process of FG and Opinions on NC development.